Ultraman82/E-commerce-flask-heroku/Reademe.md

 # Store REST API

-This is build with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy
+T his is build with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy